-- Exception: Multifamily Development Firm and Property Management Firm may enter again after a one-year waiting period.
+Exception: Multifamily Development Firm, Multifamily Builder of the Year and Property Management Firm may enter again after a one-year waiting period.

 Below are brief descriptions or characteristics used to identify projects in each category.
 Please note that the descriptions are kept short due to the creativity and variability across multifamily developments.

 Developer Awards encompass the full spectrum of market-rate and for-sale multifamily products, ranging from garden, low-rise, mid-rise and high-rise apartments and condos to adaptive reuse, student housing, mixed-use communities, green building concepts and more.
 Winning entries are automatically nominated for the Multifamily Community of the Year Award — the Multifamily Pillars Awards’ top honor.

 Best Garden Apartment Community (four stories or less)

 A garden apartment complex is traditionally characterized as a cluster of low-rise buildings, no more than four stories, on a single parcel of land.
 Garden apartment complexes often feature open-air stairways and breezeways, and open lawns or green space.
 A parking lot, or a series of small lots located throughout the complex, is common.
 Parking may be covered or uncovered.